filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 	* I've a worn out battery
 * Anything related to iServices or continuity between several iDevices
 	* I don't have any Apple devices
-* DRM
-	* Anything that relies on hardware DRM doesn't work

 ## If you plan on using, read this first
 * My `config.plist` has invalid SMBIOS values, **this is done on purpose**, you'll have to generate your own using [corpnewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)!